 If possible, chat with your students

 Writing reference contributions for lots of students may not be possible!
 The best way to tailor each reference is to speak to each student individually if the number of students is manageable.
 Depending on the volume of references you’re writing, you may have to prioritise speaking with some students, but not all.
 Focus on students who plan to study your subject (or a related one) at university.
-In their cases, your reference contribution will be of greatest importance, so make sure you understand why they are applying to that subject.
+In their cases, your reference contribution will be of the greatest importance, so make sure you understand why they are applying to that subject.

 Read the student’s personal statement

 Teachers scratch their heads when trying to remember a reference specific to a student, or with evidence, but cannot recall.
 You’ll waste time, and the student may receive a less impactful reference – both disasters!
 Reviewing what the student says about themselves in a personal statement for UCAS can assist you in writing and ensure you don’t just repeat the information.